3 Ways to Handle Imposter Syndrome as a Photographer

 Certain individuals can feel awkward and uncomfortable noting their role in a successful endeavor because they either A) subconsciously feel like they really didn’t deserve it or B) they have humility and feel celebrating a win will make them appear arrogant and conceited.
 To point B I say, no one says that you must celebrate wins publicly.
 Whether you choose to broadcast your successes is entirely up to you and there are ways to share personal achievements online in ways that display confidence, pride, and assertiveness rather than arrogance.

 However, if the limelight makes you feel uncomfortable, there’s no excuse to not celebrate in .
-I personally have a journal that I write in every single .
-In one of the sections, I write down 4 wins that occurred to me or because of my efforts at of each day.
-I don’t care how big or small they are, I just find it good practice to remind myself before my head hits the pillow that I am making progress towards my photography goals, that I am improving in my run mileage, that I am landing more photography clients even when it doesn’t seem like it.
+I personally have a journal that I write in every single day.
+In one of the sections, I write down 4 wins that occurred to me or because of my efforts at the end of each day.
+I don’t care how big or small they are, I find it good practice to remind myself before my head hits the pillow that I am making progress towards my photography goals, that I am improving in my run mileage, that I am landing more photography clients even when it doesn’t seem like it.

 Not only do you finish your day with confirmation of all you’ve made happen for yourself, but you can flip back in the pages to 6 months ago and literally see your progress laid out in front of you.
-Get a journal and write 4 wins down every single day before you go to .
-Make a of it and watch your Imposter Syndrome fade while your confidence skyrockets over the weeks and months.
+Get a journal and write 4 wins down every single day before you go to bed.
+Make a habit of it and watch your Imposter Syndrome fade while your confidence skyrockets over the weeks and months.

 Here are some examples from my recent journal entries: